swiftype/swiftype-wordpress/README.txt

 == Installation ==

-1. Go to [http://swiftype.com](http://swiftype.com) and sign up for a free Swiftype account.
+1. Go to [http://swiftype.com](http://swiftype.com) and sign up for an account.
 (Be sure to validate your account via the confirmation email we send.)
 2. After logging in to Swiftype, go to the Account Settings screen and get your API key.
 3. Install the Swiftype Search Wordpress plugin in your Wordpress dashboard.
 4. Activate the plugin through the 'Plugins' menu in WordPress.